This international workshop is organized in the honor and in the presence

 The number of talks will be limited due to the available time slots.

-Participants will have the opportunity to submit a paper for publication in a special issue of a Journal.
+Participants will have the opportunity to submit a paper for publication in a special issue of a Internationl Journal of Solids and Structures (submission planned for the fall of 2019).

 The workshop will be held at the CNRS village La Vieille Perrotine,